 No. According to Alex Coccia, an expert on the child tax credit with the Center for Study of Social Policy, the IRS cannot share any information submitted to them with federal immigration enforcement authorities.

 There’s also a great FAQ on the child tax credit for mixed immigration-status families here.

 What if I do not have a Social Security number?

 You can file for what’s called an Individual Taxpayer Identification Number, or ITIN, with the IRS, and you can instead use that on your application form for the child tax credit.
 You can apply for it here.
 This is also something you should try to do ASAP—we do not know how quick the turnaround is on this.

 However, in order for your children to be eligible for the tax credit, they will still need a Social Security number.

 Can the child tax credit money I receive be garnished if I owe money, like for child support payments?

-, any refund you receive due to the child tax credit will be reduced by however much you owe in child support, back taxes, and other debts to government or private creditors and debt collectors.
+According to the IRS, yes, the advance payments can be garnished for debts owed to non-federal creditors, but no, they cannot be immediately garnished for child support or back taxes.
+However, when tax time comes, any refund you receive due to the child tax credit will be reduced by however much you owe in child support, back taxes, and other debts to government or private creditors and debt collectors.

 This story is a part of the Northeast Ohio Solutions Journalism Collaborative’s Making Ends Meet project.
 NEO SoJo is composed of 18-plus Northeast Ohio news outlets including FreshWater Cleveland.
 Want to talk about the child tax credit?
-Email Conor Morris at [email protected].
+Email Conor Morris at email@example.com.